On the temperature and density dependence of dislocation drag from phonon wind: Dislocation drag and its sensitivity to temperature/density dependent TOECs

-\paragraph{Comparison to experimental and simulation data for dislocation drag:} \ \\ Direct comparison of drag coefficient $B$ to experiments is limited to the `viscous' regime of $\bt\sim0.01$ since experimental data at higher dislocation velocities are not available so far.
+Direct comparison of drag coefficient $B$ to experiments is limited to the `viscous' regime of $\bt\sim0.01$ since experimental data at higher dislocation velocities are not available so far.
 Also, the available experimental data cannot resolve dislocation character dependence and to our knowledge, no experiments have been carried out at temperatures higher than room temperature or high pressure.
 As was already pointed out in Refs.~\cite{Blaschke:2018anis,Blaschke:2019fits,Blaschke:2019Bpap}, our predictions for $B(\bt\sim0.01)$ at room temperature and low pressure agree well with experimental results for both Al and Cu.
 In particular, the experimental data for Al range from $\sim0.005\,$mPas to $\sim0.06\,$mPas, cf.~\cite{Hikata:1970,Gorman:1969,Parameswaran:1972} and those for Cu range from $\sim0.0079\,$mPas to $\sim0.08\,$mPas, cf.~\cite{Suzuki:1964,Zaretsky:2013,Stern:1962,Greenman:1967,Alers:1961}.
 Our theoretical predictions (as a function of dislocation character) are shown in the lower panel of the top row of Figure \ref{fig:ambientdrag2d}.
 Molecular dynamics (MD) predictions for $B$ in the viscous regime are also available in the literature.